Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 1. Close the browser.

-In the following exercises you will learn how to extend the Dependency Injection scope, and use it inside MVC Views and Action Filters.
+In the following exercises you will learn how to extend the Dependency Injection scope to use it inside MVC Views and Action Filters.

 <a name="Exercise2" />
 ###Exercise 2: Injecting a View ###

-In this exercise, you will learn how to apply Dependency Injection into a View by using new MVC 4 Features for Unity Integration.
-In order to do that, you will call a custom service inside the Store Browse View that shows a message with an image below.
-Adding this service will introduce a new dependency inside the view.
+In this exercise, you will learn how to use Dependency Injection in a view with the new features of MVC 4 for Unity integration.
+In order to do that, you will call a custom service inside the Store Browse View, which will show a message and an image below.

-Then, you will integrate the project with Unity Application Block and create a Custom Dependency Resolver to inject the dependencies.
+Then, you will integrate the project with Unity Application Block and create a custom dependency resolver to inject the dependencies.

 <a name="Ex2Task1" />
 #### Task 1 - Creating a View that Consumes a Service ####

-In this task, you will create a view that performs a service call to generate a new dependence.
-The mentioned service is a simple messaging service example that is included in this solution.
+In this task, you will create a view that performs a service call to generate a new dependency.
+The service consists in a simple messaging service included in this solution.

-1. Open the begin solution **MvcMusicStore.sln** at **Source\Ex02-Injecting View\Begin**.
+1. Open the begin solution **MvcMusicStore.sln** in the **Source\Ex02-Injecting View\Begin** folder.

 1. Follow these steps to install the **NuGet** package dependencies.

-	1. Open the **NuGet** **Package Manager Console**.
+	1. Open **NuGet** **Package Manager Console**.
 To do this, select **Tools | Library Package Manager | Package Manager Console**.

 	1. In the **Package Manager Console,** type **Install-Package NuGetPowerTools**.